 Red (2010) Film Review

 Since his retirement, life is mundane but idyllic for Frank Moses (Bruce Willis).
-The neighborhood is nice and rather than the exotic locales, a highlight is putting up Christmas decorations, and calling the government pension offices.
-His government issued check allows him to contact their offices with complaints of misdirection when in reality rips up the checks.
+The neighborhood is nice and rather than the exotic locales, the highlight of his day is calling the government pension offices.
+His government issued check allows him to contact their offices with complaints of misdirection when in reality, he rips up the checks.
 Little does the operator realize that all he’s really doing is calling because he enjoys their conversation.
 Sarah (Mary Louise-Parker) has her plan for life all mapped out.
 She plans to travel the world, only instead she’s stuck in her crummy cubicle.

 When you put comedy into an action, spy caper sort of movie, it takes a certain talent.
 Sometimes it fails miserably, sometimes it excels wonderfully.
 Red fits into the latter’s category.
 It’s, quite literally, a blast!
 The balance isn’t the best since the movie is quite funny in the first half then things turn slightly more serious in the second.
 What writers do is give the comedy some unique kind of incredulous manner so that though we can’t quite believe its absurdity, at the same time there is a realistic comical ingenuity.